 The kids are fighting, your head is pounding, the car is overheating, and a McDonald’s is right across the road.
 What do you do?
 Make a tire screaming u-turn, of course, and forget every promise you ever made to never let your kids eat fast food.

 Let’s face it, most of us are going to end up in a fast food restaurant whether we like it or not.
 But there are a few ways you can do to tweak things in a healthier direction.

 Let’s read on to see seven different ways you can green your fast food.

 If you’re in an area with a choice of restaurants, go for the one that offers what you want.
 Some great new organic fast food joints are popping up here and there.

 You can also zero in on conventional fast food restaurants that are adding healthier menu items.
-Fatburgr.com is one web site that catalogs nutrition information for many different fast food chains in a user-friendly format.
+Fatburgr.com is one website that catalogs nutrition information for many different fast food chains in a user-friendly format.

 2. Recycle Fast Food Containers and Stuff.

-Recycle: Instead of dumping the entire tray of detritus from your meal into the trash, take off any clean, dry paper products and recycle them at home.
+Recycle: Instead of dumping the entire tray of detritus from your meal into the trash, take off and clean, dry paper products and recycle them at home.
 Same goes for sturdy plastic cups and containers.
 Or, you can wash them out and re-use them.

 Precycle: You can also choose to patronize fast food restaurants that use more recyclable paper products and less plastic bags or Styrofoam products.

 Reuse: Bringing your own cutlery and cloth napkins is another way to cut down on fast food trash.
 The only trick is remembering to bring them.